 I am pleased to announce that I recently won the Robert Herman Lifetime Achievement Award from the Society for Transportation Science and Logistics within Informs.
 Click here for the video I prepared for the award that summarized my life path that led to my universal framework for sequential decision problems.

 Professor Emeritus, Princeton University

-CASTLE Labs works to advance the development of practical, scalable models and algorithms for solving a wide range of applications.
-Core activities include:
+CASTLE Labs works to advance the development of modern analytics for solving a wide range of applications that involve decisions under uncertainty.

 Surrounding the core activities in methodology are laboratories focusing on major areas of application:

 - PENSA – The Princeton Laboratory for Energy Systems Analysis – PENSA addresses a variety of stochastic optimization problems in energy systems, including energy storage, stochastic unit commitment, bidding, and pricing.
 Click here for our work on energy storage.

 - Transportation and logistics laboratory – Our work in transportation and logistics dates to 1981, and spans stochastic fleet management in trucking, rail and air, real-time dispatching, routing and scheduling, and spare parts management, to name a few.
 Our work has been adopted by a broad cross section of the industry.

 - Optimal learning – This research addresses the challenges of collecting information, when information (observations, simulations, laboratory and field experiments) are expensive.

 - Health sciences – Projects in health have included drug discovery, drug delivery, blood management, dosage decisions, personal health, and health policy.

 I hope you find the material interesting, and perhaps useful.
 If you have any questions, please contact me.